Norumbega Park: Decline

 The popularity of Norumbega Park and the Totem Pole Ballroom declined after the war years.
 Millions of automobiles, along with new and better roads, signaled the end of many local amusement parks.
 The Charles River became polluted and ill-suited for swimming or even small-craft boating.
 Area residents were increasingly attracted to the mountains or the seashore on summer weekends.
 Nantasket Beach and Paragon Park replaced Norumbega Park as the most popular Boston-area location for swimming and amusement rides.

 As mentioned, the park and ballroom closed in 1963 and 1964, respectively.

 In 2011 the Wurlitzer band organ from the Norumbega Park carousel was completely restored and is playing again for the enjoyment of the public in a variety of parades and events.

 Reuse of site

-Today the area is the site of a large Marriott hotel.
-East of the hotel parking lot is the Norumbega Park Conservation Area.
+Today, part of the site has been redeveloped as the Newton Marriott-on-the-Charles Hotel.
+The remainder of the site, east of the hotel, is the Norumbega Park Conservation Area.
 This park of 13 acre is owned by the City of Newton and is a popular jogging and dog-walking site with hills, meadows, woods, and access to the river.
 Most of the physical relics of the former Norumbega amusement park have been destroyed; however, a few select bits remain.